-The projector's image processor splits the source image into red, green and blue channels (see Figure 7) and each channel is then created in greyscale on an LCD screen by turning pixels on and off at varying rates.
-The LCDs act as masks through which each component is projected to form an image (see Figure 8).
-Two of these LCDs and their data connectors can be seen in Figure 9.
+figure 7) and each channel is then created in greyscale on an LCD screen by turning pixels on and off at varying rates.
+The LCDs act as masks through which each component is projected to form an image (see figure 8).
+Two of these LCDs and their data connectors can be seen in figure 9.